ASolchen/RaspiPLC/README.md

 ## Core Design Principles

-- **Shared memory represents the authoritative process image**
+- Shared memory represents the authoritative process image
-- **All persistent controller state lives in shared memory**
+- All persistent controller state lives in shared memory
-- **No service owns shared memory at runtime**
+- No service owns shared memory at runtime
-- **Access to shared memory is centralized and controlled**
+- Access to shared memory is centralized and controlled
-- **Services may be stopped or restarted without losing state**
+- Services may be stopped or restarted without losing state
-- **Protocols (Modbus, UI, etc.) are adapters, not dependencies**
+- Protocols (Modbus, UI, etc.) are adapters, not dependencies
-- **Internal state is protocol-neutral**
+- Internal state is protocol-neutral
-- **Control logic is isolated from UI and protocols**
+- Control logic is isolated from UI and protocols
-- **Architecture first, implementation second**
+- Architecture first, implementation second

-The goal is clarity, robustness, and restart-safety — not cleverness.
+The goal is clarity, robustness, and restart safety — not cleverness.

 ---

 ## High-Level Architecture

-             ┌──────────────┐
+    Browser / External Clients
+                ↓
-             │   UI (Flask) │
+           UI (Flask)
-             └──────┬───────┘
-                    │ IPC
+                ↓ IPC
-          ┌─────────▼─────────┐
-          │   SHM Service     │  ← Authoritative access
-          │ (shm-service)     │
-          └─────────┬─────────┘
+          shm-service
-                    │ mmap
+                ↓ mmap
-          ┌─────────▼─────────┐
-          │  Shared Memory     │  ← Process Image
+        Shared Memory (/dev/shm)
-          │  (/dev/shm)        │
-          └─────────┬─────────┘
-                    │
-    ┌───────────────┼────────────────┐
-    │               │                │

-┌───────▼───────┐ ┌─────▼────────┐ ┌─────▼─────────┐
+                ↓
+    ┌──────────────┬──────────────┬──────────────┐
-│ Runtime       │ │ IO Bridge    │ │ Modbus Adapter│
+    │              │              │              │
-│ (Soft PLC)    │ │ (GPIO/SPI)   │ │ (Optional)    │
+ Runtime       IO Bridge     Modbus Adapter   Other Adapters (Soft PLC)    (GPIO/SPI)    (Optional)
-└───────────────┘ └──────────────┘ └───────────────┘

 Shared memory represents the **process image** of the controller.

-All services ultimately interact with this memory, but **only via the SHM service**.
+All services interact with shared memory **only via `shm-service`**.

 ---

-## Services (Current)
+## Services

 Each service is intentionally small, focused, and independently restartable.

-### 1. Shared Memory Core (`shm-core`)
+### Shared Memory Core (shm-core)

-**Role:** Infrastructure / Backplane
+Role: Infrastructure / backplane

-- Creates and sizes shared memory regions
+- Creates shared memory regions
-- Defines memory layout, naming, and versioning
+- Defines region names and sizes
 - Initializes memory contents
-- Runs as a one-shot systemd service at boot
+- Runs once at boot and exits

-**Design rule:**
-> No other service may create, resize, or redefine shared memory.
+No other service may create, resize, or redefine shared memory.

 ---

-### 2. Shared Memory Service (`shm-service`)
+### Shared Memory Service (shm-service)

-**Role:** Runtime data access authority
+Role: Runtime data access authority

-- Owns all `mmap()` access to shared memory
+- Owns all mmap access to shared memory
 - Enforces tag layout, types, and bounds
 - Provides IPC-based read/write access
 - Supports hot-reload of tag definitions
-- Runs continuously as a systemd service
+- Runs continuously

-This service acts like the **PLC backplane + tag database**, ensuring that:
+This service acts like the PLC backplane and tag database.
-- No client corrupts memory
-- No service relies on implicit offsets
-- Restart order does not matter

 ---

-### 3. Runtime (`runtime`)
+### Runtime (Soft PLC)

-**Role:** Control logic (Soft PLC)
+Role: Control logic execution

-- Executes the control logic or state machines
+- Executes state machines or control logic
-- Reads inputs and commands via `shm-service`
+- Reads inputs and commands via shm-service
-- Writes outputs and internal state via `shm-service`
+- Writes outputs and internal state via shm-service
-- Runs at a fixed or bounded cycle time
+- Runs at a bounded or fixed cycle time

-This is the **only service allowed to implement control logic**.
+This is the only service allowed to implement control logic.

 ---

-### 4. IO Bridge (`io-bridge`)
+### IO Bridge

-**Role:** Hardware interface
+Role: Hardware abstraction

-- Maps physical IO (GPIO, SPI, I²C, PWM, ADC, etc.) to shared memory
+- Maps physical IO to shared memory
-- Reads output regions → drives hardware
+- Reads outputs and drives hardware
-- Reads hardware → writes input regions
+- Reads hardware and updates inputs
-- Accesses memory exclusively via `shm-service`
+- Uses shm-service exclusively for access

-This separation allows:
-- Hardware simulation
-- Headless operation
-- Easy hardware replacement or expansion
+Allows hardware simulation and replacement without affecting logic.

 ---

-### 5. UI Webserver (`ui-flask`)
+### UI Webserver (ui-flask)

-**Role:** Human–Machine Interface
+Role: Human–machine interface

 - Local touchscreen UI
-- Implemented as a Flask + Socket.IO application
+- Flask + Socket.IO backend
 - Subscribes to live tag updates
 - Writes commands and setpoints
-- Contains **no control logic**
+- Contains no control logic
-- Accesses all state through `shm-service`

-Typically displayed via Chromium in kiosk mode.
+The UI is optional and replaceable.

 ---

-### 6. Modbus Adapter (`modbus-adapter`) *(Optional)*
+### Modbus Adapter (Optional)

-**Role:** External protocol adapter
+Role: External protocol adapter

-- Mirrors shared memory to Modbus TCP
+- Maps shared memory to Modbus TCP
-- Provides external access for PLCs, SCADA, or test tools
+- Provides external system access
+- Owns no state
 - Contains no logic
-- Owns no state
-- May be stopped or omitted entirely

-Modbus is treated like a **fieldbus card**, not a CPU dependency.
+Protocols are treated like fieldbus cards, not CPUs.

 ---

 ## Shared Memory Philosophy

-Shared memory represents the **authoritative process image** of the controller.
+Shared memory represents the **authoritative process image**.

-Memory regions are **named by function**, not by protocol concepts such as coils or registers.
+Memory regions are named by function, not protocol concepts.

-Examples of functional regions:
+Typical regions include:

-- Inputs (raw sensor values)
+- Inputs
-- Outputs (actuator commands)
+- Outputs
 - Internal runtime state
-- Commands (from UI or external systems)
+- Commands
 - Parameters / setpoints

-Protocol-specific mappings (Modbus coils/registers, etc.) happen **only in adapter services**.
+Protocol-specific mappings happen only in adapter services.

 ---

 ## Repository Structure

     RaspiPLC/
     ├── README.md
     ├── docs/
     │   └── architecture.md
-│
     ├── shm-core/
     ├── shm-service/
     ├── runtime/
     ├── io-bridge/
     ├── ui-flask/
     └── modbus-adapter/

-Each service directory is expected to contain:
+Each service directory is self-contained and includes its own README and lifecycle scripts.
-- `README.md`
-- `install.sh`
-- `uninstall.sh`
-- Source files
-- systemd service file (where applicable)

 ---

-## Development & Deployment Model
+## Development and Deployment Model

-- **Development machine:** Windows PC
+- Development machine: PC
-- **Target runtime:** Raspberry Pi
+- Target runtime: Raspberry Pi
-- **Source of truth:** Git
+- Source of truth: Git
-- **Deployment:** `git pull` + `install.sh`
+- Deployment: git pull plus install scripts

-The Raspberry Pi is considered **disposable** and may be re-imaged at any time.
+The Raspberry Pi is considered disposable and may be reimaged at any time.

-All changes should originate from the repository, not be made ad-hoc on the target system.

 ---